nhandelman1/nhandelman1.github.io/experience.md

 Oct 2018 - Nov 2018
 Part Time Programmer

-* MT5/MQL5 forex trading project
+* I worked with a local trader on an MT5/MQL5 forex trading project.
-* Unable to continue work due to class load
+* Unable to continue work due to time constraints and class load.

 ### [Cspire Wireless Communications](http://www.cspire.com/){:target="_blank"}

 September 2013 - June 2016
 Software Developer - Customer Applications Department

 * I designed, implemented and maintained inventory control and point-of-sale software.
 The inventory control software was developed using [Apache Struts](http://struts.apache.org/){:target="_blank"} but was a mature project when I started at the company.
 I only performed minor work on this software.
 The point-of-sale software was a mostly mature [Google Web Toolkit](http://www.gwtproject.org/){:target="_blank"} project.
 I spent the majority of my time working on this software, either fixing bugs or adding new functionality.
 * Employees throughout the business use our software.
 Part of my job was to assist them if they had questions or needed help.
 * At least once each year, I traveled to a retail store to see how the store representatives used our software.
 I also helped prepare new stores for opening.
 * Programming languages, frameworks and other technology used: Java SE and EE (5, 6, 7), Javascript, CSS, HTML, Google Web Toolkit, Apache Struts, Maven, JUnit, Oracle, JSON, REST, SOAP, Jenkins CI